Understanding And Investing In ICOs (Initial Coin Offerings)

 Strategy for ICO investing

 The first and most important thing with ICO investing is that you research the project as much as you can.
 If after that you’re happy investing in the ICO, you can then take further steps to help reduce the risks.
-I’ve outline four of these in the boxes below:
+I’ve outlined four of these in the box below:

 ICO risk reduction tactic 1: only invest money you can afford to lose